code-simp/mc_web_scrape/readme.md

 !!
-CAUTION: the start.sh script installs the requirements.txt libraries to the environment !!
+CAUTION: the start.sh script installs the requirements.txt libraries to the active environment !!

 just run the command
 ./start.sh